 According to this blog post, Microsoft is doubling its already generous 15GB storage allowance for free users if they enable the "camera roll" (automatic photo upload) feature.
-Read More
+That brings the OneDrive storage total up to an impressive 30GB, which is double the free storage space of Google Drive, three times the storage of Box.com, Read More

 Update: It looks like users with qualifying phones who have already redeemed their free storage are automatically getting bumped up to 100GB.
 Thanks to reader Aaron Blecher for letting us know!

 If you've been thinking about getting a newer HTC phone, the company just gave you a little more to think about.
 HTC and Google have just doubled the amount of free Google Drive storage that new owners of the HTC One M8 and One Max receive when registering a phone, up to 100GB from the former 50.
+Even better, Verizon's HTC One Remix is good to go as well, and also gets 100GB of storage.
 Read More

 The guys behind the official Dropbox Android app have an enticing present for everyone to check out.
 They just released an experimental beta v2.0.9 that includes a brand new automatic Camera Upload feature.
 There are definitely third party apps out there that offer this same service, but it's nice to see the official version updating with some fresh new features.

 - The app can now automatically upload photos and videos in the background using Wi-Fi or your data plan.

 - No more size limit.
 So upload to your hearts content.

 - If there are network issues, the upload will resume when those issues are resolved.